Leading order relativistic chiral nucleon-nucleon interaction: Introduction

 After more than 80 years of extensive study since the pion-exchange picture was proposed~\cite{Yukawa:1935xg}, the nuclear force still remains a central topic in nuclear physics and nuclear astrophysics.
 There are a variety of formulations of the nuclear force.
-Most studies are performed in the non-relativistic (NR) framework, such as the high precision phenomenological nuclear potentials, Reid93~\cite{Stoks:1994wp} and Argonne $V_{18}$~\cite{Wiringa:1994wb}, or the chiral forces~\cite{Entem:2003ft,Epelbaum:2004fk,Epelbaum:2014sza}, firstly proposed by Weinberg in 1990s~\cite{Weinberg:1990rz,Weinberg:1991um} (see the reviews~\cite{Bedaque:2002mn,Epelbaum:2008ga,Machleidt:2011zz} for more details).
-In the relativistic framework, only two formulations have been studied rather extensively, namely the (CD-)Bonn potential~\cite{Machleidt:1989tm,Machleidt:2000ge} and the covariant spectator theory~\cite{Gross:1991pm,Gross:2008ps}\cite{note1}.
-Among them, the Bonn potential has been successfully applied in relativistic many-body calculations (e.g. Dirac-Brueckner-Hartree-Fock theory~\cite{TerHaar:1986xpv}), to study both nuclear matter~\cite{Brockmann:1990cn} and, more recently, finite nuclei~\cite{Shen:2016bva}.
+Most studies are performed in the non-relativistic (NR) framework, including the high precision phenomenological nuclear potentials, Reid93~\cite{Stoks:1994wp} and Argonne $V_{18}$~\cite{Wiringa:1994wb}, or the chiral forces~\cite{Epelbaum:2014sza,Entem:2017gor}.
+In the relativistic framework, only two formulations have been studied rather extensively, namely the (CD-)Bonn potential~\cite{Machleidt:1989tm,Machleidt:2000ge} and the covariant spectator theory~\cite{Gross:1991pm,Gross:2008ps}~\footnote{We note that a covariant calculation of two-pion exchanges exists \cite{Higa:2003jk, Higa:2007gz} using the infrared regularization~\cite{Becher:1999he}.}.
+Of these, the Bonn potential has been successfully applied in relativistic many-body calculations (e.g. Dirac-Brueckner-Hartree-Fock theory~\cite{TerHaar:1986xpv}), to study both nuclear matter~\cite{Brockmann:1990cn} and, more recently, finite nuclei~\cite{Shen:2016bva,Shen:2017vqr}.
 However, the connection of the relativistic phenomenological potentials to the underlying theory of the strong interaction, Quantum Chromodynamics (QCD), is not very transparent.
-In this regard, a relativistic nucleon-nucleon interaction based on chiral effective field theory (ChEFT) is in urgent need.
+In this regard, a relativistic nucleon-nucleon interaction based on chiral effective field theory (ChEFT) is indispensable.